mzimmer77/CircuitPython/README.md

 ![image](https://user-images.githubusercontent.com/112961434/227956549-a2832999-d79f-4291-b89f-b64997d88a37.png)

 ### Reflection
-Thanks nick bendar for help with the wiring and starting the code All it requred was creating a counter and initalizing my photointerrupter as well as pulling it up.
-When the photointerrupter is interrupted the counter goes up by one. it was kinda like an assignment we did earlier.
+Thanks nick bendar for help with the wiring and the code.
+The code implemented a counter that incremented each time the photointerrupter's beam was interrupted by a piece of paper.
+The count was then displayed on an LCD screen, providing a real-time visual representation of the number of interruptions, allowing for convenient monitoring and tracking.
+It was important to set the LCD screen in the right place so that it starts on the left or so you can see it at all!
 ## NextAssignment

 ### Description & Code